Tom Green: Rap career

-Country music (2025)
+Country music

-In January 2025, Green released his new country album, "Home to the Country".
-The album includes covers of past Canadian hits along with original songs solely written by Green.
-Green hosted the 2025 Canadian Country Music Association Awards in Kelowna, British Columbia, in September 2025.
+In 2025, Green released Home to the Country, a 13-song country album.
+Billboard Canada described it as Green's fifth studio album and his first full-length country album.
+Green hosted the 2025 Canadian Country Music Association Awards in Kelowna, British Columbia.

+Return to rural Ontario and streaming projects

+In 2021, Green moved from Los Angeles back to Ontario, where he bought a farm in the Ottawa Valley.
+In January 2025, Prime Video released three Green projects: This Is the Tom Green Documentary on January 24, the stand-up special Tom Green: I Got a Mule! on January 28, and the four-part unscripted series Tom Green Country on January 31.
+Green directed and executive produced all three projects.

+In May 2026, Crave launched The Tom Green Farm, a 10-episode, hour-long unscripted talk series filmed at Green's rural Ontario farmhouse.
+The series combines celebrity interviews with farm-life segments and features guests including Tony Hawk, Michael Cera, Dan Aykroyd, Jay Baruchel, Priyanka, Jessie Reyez, Kurt Vile, Steven Page, and George Stroumboulopoulos.
+A companion audio and video podcast, The Tom Green Farmcast, launched on iHeartRadio Canada the same day.

+Recent television work

+In 2024, Green appeared as Randy Bennett in the Crave comedy series The Trades.
+He received a 2026 Canadian Screen Award nomination for Best Guest Performance, Comedy for his work on the series.

 More mainstream

 In the 2000s, Green has tried to put some of his more controversial material behind him and become a more mainstream entertainer.
 Green was a recurring contributor to The Tonight Show with Jay Leno, doing many segments where he traveled across America looking for "interesting people", typically bringing the most colourful person with him back to the studio.
 In these segments, the focus was more on the odd behavior of the interviewees, with Green generally playing the straight man.